 The problem is timing.
 By the time a company becomes easy to understand through a familiar startup database, the story is often already forming in public.
 You can still learn a lot, but the calm window is narrower.
 That matters if what you want is earlier attention rather than cleaner confirmation.

 GitDealFlow is built around earlier public engineering movement.
 It helps you notice momentum, shipping intensity, and team expansion before the round feels obvious.
 That does not replace Crunchbase.
-It changes when you pay attention.
+It changes when you pay attention, which names reach your watchlist, and which companies deserve a second look before everyone is staring at the same database profile.

 Use GitDealFlow first when you want earlier public signal.
 Use Crunchbase second when you want a lighter verification layer after something already deserves attention.
-That combination is cleaner than using a verification tool as if it were an early timing edge.
+That combination is cleaner than using a verification tool as if it were an early timing edge, and it is usually the right low-friction stack for solo angels, scouts, and small funds.

 The signal logic is public.
 Read the methodology, compare the surrounding tools, and inspect the sample output before deciding whether this belongs in your workflow.